A diamond’s beauty is not determined by the values on its certificate

 Diamonds can often be very intimidating; leaving the consumer overwhelmed and confused.
 Jewellers can often mislead the consumer and persuade the consumer into buying something that they don’t fully understand, at a pretty penny.
 If you have insight on the product, your understanding of the product’s specifications and price will be meaningful and empowering.

-The 4C’s are an age old concept that everyone has encountered when purchasing diamonds, namely: cut, carat, colour and clarity, in no specific order.
+The 4C’s is an age old concept that everyone has encountered when purchasing diamonds, namely: cut, carat, colour and clarity, in no specific order.
 I say this because, it all depends on what is more important to you.
 If carat is more important (which is the general trend among women; size does matter boys), then you can compromise on colour and clarity to stay within a given budget.
 If clarity is more important and size is unimportant to you, then you can compromise on carat to stay within a given budget.
 If both colour and carat are important, then one can compromise on clarity.
-A diamond’s beauty is not determined by the values on its certificate, just as it is not determined by the amount of money you spend on it.
+The combination of the 4C’s equals the 5th C, cost.
+Cost will be discussed throughout the article.
+Always remember: a diamond’s beauty is not determined by the values on its grading certificate, just as its beauty is not determined by the amount of money you spend on it.

 But what exactly do all these terms mean!?
 Here is an extensive guide that will educate you on the product, so that you can feel confident in the money that you are lying out.
 It is also important to acknowledge that a diamond is not an investment piece, but an eternal symbol of your love to your other half.
 So yes, if you consider time, it is can be seen as an investment, because your spouse will be wearing it for the rest of their life, but one cannot approach a symbol of eternal love as an investment. (because you will most likely never sell it).